-If you have assets that you cannot protect in Chapter 7 (and do not want to lose) or if you desire to pay your creditors as much as you can it is probably best to file Chapter 13.
-Chapter 13 an also be used to eliminate a second mortgage or to catch up on mortgage arrearages which threaten you with foreclosure.
+If you have assets that you cannot protect in Chapter 7 (and do not elect to surrender), or if you desire to pay your creditors as much as you can it is probably best to file Chapter 13.
+Chapter 13 an also be used to gain time to catch up on mortgage arrearage when the lender threatens you with foreclosure.
 A final strategy can only be made after consultation with an attorney.
 There is no simple answer that will be correct for everyone.